Mambo430/MeshCore-SAME-EAS-Alerter/README.md

 ## Legal
 This project is neither endorsed by nor supported by MeshCore.

+MeshCore is open-source software released under the MIT License.
+You are free to use, modify, and distribute it for personal and commercial projects.
 No warranty is provided - use at your own risk.

 ## 💿 Installation